The Queen's Platinum Jubilee celebrations

 Tube and rail

-All our Tube and rail services will be running as usual over the Jubilee Bank Holiday weekend.
-They're good ways to get into central London, get to and from events, and travel around.
+Tube and rail are still good ways to get into central London, get to and from events, and travel around.
 Services may be busy.

 The busiest times will be on Saturday night following the end of the BBC concert and other events, and Sunday daytime.
 Services and stations will be busy and a lot of people will be changing from Tube to National Rail.